 - MBAs have a great reputation.
 Employers generally agree that business school graduates are more competitive than candidates with microcredentials alone.

 - MBAs develop important skills and expertise.
 Would you want to work for a manager who didn’t know the first thing about strategic management?
-MBAs develop skills in management, leadership, and cross-functional business areas.
+MBAs develop holistic skills that broaden your understanding of the enterprise as a whole, allow you to lead organizational success.

 - MBAs are focused on the real world.
 Most MBA courses are designed around case studies and real-world examples, so students will be armed with real problem-solving skills.